-Education Partnership has growing online presence through our website www.africaep.org, our Africa Education Partnership Facebook page and Instagram.
-We are pleased that this online presence is spreading the needs of education in Africa to a wider and wider audience, We believe that education is the key to the future of Africa,s 53 different countries, each with its own set of challenges.
+Africa Education Partnership has a growing online presence through our website www.africaep.org, our Africa Education Partnership Facebook page and Instagram.
+We are pleased that this online presence is spreading awareness of the needs of education in Africa to a wider audience.
+We believe that education is the key to the future of Africa's 53 different countries, each with its own set of challenges.

-Common to each of Africa’s countries, especially those in sub-Saharan africa, is poverty, gender inequality, ethnic and religious diversity.
+Common to each of Africa’s countries, especially those in sub-Saharan africa, is poverty, gender inequality, and ethnic and religious diversity.
 At times those differences can and often do lead to instability and even conflict.
-We believe that educational opportunities for all regardless of gender, ethnic or religious affiliation will diminish these differences.
+We believe that educational opportunities for all, regardless of gender, ethnic or religious affiliation, will diminish these differences.

 The founding principles of our work

-Northern Nigeria, where our first project Graceland International School is, is often plagued by communal violence between the Muslim majority and the minority Christian population.
+Northern Nigeria, home of our first project Graceland International School, is often plagued by communal violence between the Muslim majority and the minority Christian population.
 Graceland International School is established on the principle of non- discrimination based on religion or ethnic differences.
-Our belief is that educating young people in a positive affirming environment will break down the barriers of mistrust and suspicion.
+Our belief is that educating young people in a positive, affirming environment will break down the barriers of mistrust and suspicion.

 “No one is born hating another person because of the color of his/her skin, or his background, or his religion.
 People must learn to hate, and if they can learn to hate, they can be taught to love, for love comes more naturally to the human heart than its opposite.”
 Nelson Mandela.